wstaffordp/photonspin/README.md

 PhotonSpin64 provides enhanced parallelism, period and speed with similar statistical test results as an ideal alternative to SHISHUA.

 It has a period of at least 2¹⁰²⁴.

-Up to 2⁶⁴ parallel instances each have a non-overlapping period of at least 2⁶⁴ by seeding `a` with non-overlapping integers and seeding the remaining state with overlapping integers.
+Each state integer must be assigned a seed.
+Seeding `a` with non-overlapping integers and seeding the remaining state with overlapping integers behaves as a jump function with up to 2⁶⁴ parallel instances that each have a non-overlapping period of at least 2⁶⁴.
 The first result of 20 integers from each parallel instance should be skipped.

 ##### C

 `photonspin64` generates and assigns 20 pseudorandom `uint64_t` integers to `elements`, provided the implementation supports a 64-bit, unsigned integral type for `uint64_t`.
-Each `uint64_t` integer from each `struct photonspin64_s` instance must be assigned a seed.

 ##### C#

 `Next` from `PhotonSpin64` generates and assigns 20 pseudorandom `ulong` integers to `elements`.
-Each `ulong` integer from each `PhotonSpin64` instance must be assigned a seed.

 ---